Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Results

 \section{Results}

-Because the numerator of $\delta E_{\rm vdW}$ is proportional to the fourth power of the dipole operator ($\propto n^8$) and the energy denominator scales as $1/n^3$ for large $n$, the $C_6$ coefficient is expected to scale as $n^{11}$.
-Although this behavior is exact for hydrogen, non-hydrogenic systems deviate from this scaling law: the softer the atomic core the more deviation from the $n^{11}$ scaling law there is.
-Here, we report scaled $C_6$ coefficients, {\it i.e.} $\widetilde{C}_6=C_6/n^{11}$ so that any residual $n$-dependence leftover in $\widetilde{C}_6$ is atom dependent.
-The scaled $\widetilde{C}_6=C_6/n^{11}$ coefficients for the van der Waals interaction between pairs of $5sns({^1}S_0)$ and $5snp({^1}P_{1,1_x})$ states are plotted as a function of $n$ in the upper and lower panels of Fig.~\ref{fig:C6_coeff}.
+\ttcl{ Because the numerator of $\delta E_{\rm vdW}$ is proportional to the fourth power of the dipole operator ($\propto n^8$), while the energy denominator scales as $1/n^3$ for large $n$, the $C_6$ coefficient is expected to scale as $n^{11}$.
+This scaling is exact for hydrogen, but nonhydrogenic atoms exhibit residual deviations because the Rydberg electron interacts with a polarizable, penetrable ionic core.
+We therefore report scaled coefficients, $\widetilde{C}_6=C_6/n^{11}$.
+Any remaining $n$-dependence in the scaled coefficient reflects atomic and state-dependent structure beyond the hydrogenic scaling.
+Two types of residual behavior are relevant: a smooth monotonic trend, associated with core polarization, core penetration, and exchange effects, and resonance-like structure, which occurs when near-degenerate intermediate channels produce anomalously small energy denominators and enhanced interactions.
+The latter nonmonotonic features, especially in the low-$n$ region, are the focus of this paper. }